vseryakov/backendjs/README.md

 Before the tables can be queried the schema must be defined and created, the backend db layer provides simple functions to do it:

-- first the table needs to be described, this is achieved by creating a Javascript object with properties describing each column, multiple tables can be described at the same time, for example lets define album table and make sure it exists when we run our application:
+- first the table needs to be described, this is achieved by creating a JavaScript object with properties describing each column, multiple tables can be described at the same time, for example lets define album table and make sure it exists when we run our application:

 ```javascript